 - Computer and software skills- MS Office, Outlook, and Internet are the most basic computer functions you must be familiar with.

 - Multitasking skills- An admin has to juggle multiple roles handling a plethora of tasks.
-To name a few- Schedule meetings, make travel arrangements for the manager, maintain filing system and office supplies, calling for repairs, supervise junior staff, etc. So the key is to do all these with utmost efficiency.
+To name a few- Schedule meetings, make travel arrangements for the manager, maintain filing system and office supplies, call for repairs, supervise junior staff, etc. So the key is to do all these with utmost efficiency.

 - Interpersonal skills- Most of an admin’s day is spent in interaction with various agencies and people.
 Maintaining a pleasant demeanor and a positive attitude helps you up the game.